Brian Lam: Career

 Lam was a contributor and assistant editor for two years at Wired magazine before he left to join Gizmodo in 2006 as editor.
 Gizmodo page views per month increased from 11 million to 42 million in the twelve months following his hiring in July 2006.
 His apartment in San Francisco served as Gizmodo's headquarters in the city.
 Lam became editorial director in 2008 and left Gizmodo in 2011, by which time Gizmodo was receiving more than 220 million page views per month.
 During his time at Gizmodo, that site obtained and published a story about the iPhone 4 prototype in 2010.
 Lam was called personally by Steve Jobs, who asked for the prototype to be returned, but Gizmodo held out until the prototype was officially recognized by Apple as its property.
 Lam noted the resulting confrontation ultimately led to his disillusionment with and departure from Gizmodo.

 Later in 2011, Lam started The Wirecutter, a blog that gave buying recommendations for gadgets.
 Founding Wirecutter allowed Lam the time to pursue personal interests with The Scuttlefish, a blog he curated with friends, posting stories about the ocean and aquatic pursuits.
 In 2013, he started The Sweethome, a similar recommendation website for household goods.
-By 2015, The Wirecutter generated US$150 million in e-commerce sales, and the sites had drawn attention for their influential business model: instead of earning money primarily by publishing and updating content frequently to drive site traffic, pageviews, and advertising, they used affiliate links to earn a fraction of the resulting sale.
+By 2015, The Wirecutter generated US$150 million in e-commerce sales, and the sites had drawn attention for their influential business model: rather than earning money primarily by publishing and updating content frequently to drive site traffic, pageviews, and advertising, they used affiliate links to earn a fraction of the resulting sale.
 In 2016, The Wirecutter and The Sweethome were acquired by The New York Times Company for more than US$30 million.
 At the time of the acquisition, The Wirecutter had a staff of roughly 60 employees.
 In January 2017, The New York Times announced that David Perpich would assume leadership at The Wirecutter as of March 5.